Hakan Bayraktar

 Hakan Bayraktar (born 11 February 1976 in Samsun, Turkey) is a Turkish retired association football midfielder.

 He started his professional career in the 1994–95 season, playing for K.F.C.
 Lommel S.K. in Belgium.
 He joined Gaziantepspor in 1997, and Fenerbahce in 2001.
-He also played for Çaykur Rizespor and Kayserispor.
+He also played for Çaykur Rizespor and Samsunspor.
 In the 2003–04 season, he only played one game and returned to Gaziantepspor for the remainder of the season.
 In 2004, he joined Akçaabat Sebatspor, playing one season before joining Sivasspor.
 He joined Malatyaspor in 2007.
 After a quite good season for the second league team Diyarbakirspor, Bayraktar signed for his former team Gaziantepspor once again.
 He returned to Belgium to play in the amateur leagues.

 He has been capped for Turkey.